My Dinner

 1. Preheat the oven to 180°C or 356°F

-3. Add the yoghurt, poppy seeds, ground cinnamon and lemon zest to the mixture.
+3. Add the yogurt, poppy seeds, ground cinnamon (affiliate link) and lemon zest to the mixture.
 Whisk the ingredients until you achieve a smooth batter.

 4. In a separate bowl, sieve the flour and baking powder (affiliate link) together.